zackiles/deno-kit/RELEASING.md

 If you encounter publishing errors:

-1. Verify your JSR token is valid
+1. Verify your JSR token is valid (for manual publishing)
 2. Check that the version in `deno.jsonc` hasn't already been published
 3. Ensure the `publish` section in `deno.jsonc` includes all necessary files
 4. Check the GitHub Actions logs for detailed error information

+### GitHub Actions Issues

+If the GitHub Actions workflow fails:
+1. Check the workflow logs in the "Actions" tab
+2. Ensure the tag format matches the expected pattern `v[0-9]+.[0-9]+.[0-9]+`
+3. Verify that the workflow has the necessary permissions to push changes and publish

 ### Build Issues